statnmap/hugo-statnmap-theme/README.md

 If you don't need equations, you can disable MathJax but putting `disable_mathjax = true` in your config.toml.
 This will prevent clients from unnecessarily downloading the MathJax library.

+MathJax CDN and versions can be modified in the `config.toml` file:

+    MathJaxCDN = "//cdn.bootcss.com"
+    MathJaxVersion = "2.7.1"

+## Syntax highlighting

+Syntax highlighting for code is allowed with `highlight.js`.
+This can be disabled in the `config.toml`.
+Version, additional languages, CDN and theme can also be modified.

+    disable_highlight = false
+    highlightjsVersion = "9.11.0"
+    highlightjsCDN = "//cdn.bootcss.com"
+    highlightjsLang = ["r", "yaml"]
+    highlightjsTheme = "github"

+Credit: [yihui, statnmap]

 ### Gallery shortcode